geremyCohen/101/Athena/configure_athena_for_cloudtrail.md

 1. Click *Get Started*

-1. Paste the following into the Query Window to create a table that is backed by CloudTrail's S3 gzip data.
-Be sure to replace <Your CloudTrail s3 bucket name> with the actual name of the S3 bucket CloudTrail is storing its logs in:
+1. Paste the following into the Query Window to create a table that is backed by CloudTrail's S3 gzip data.  *Be sure to replace <Your CloudTrail s3 bucket name> with the actual name of the S3 bucket CloudTrail is storing its logs in*:

 ```
 CREATE EXTERNAL TABLE cloudtrail_logs (